-- External funding is maximised, through successful bids. - The final cost of infrastructure investment is reduced (compared with what it would be if construction was delivered incrementally as and when smaller developments come forward). - The design is optimised, to benefit of the local community.
+- Opportunities to secure external funding are maximised, through successful bids. - The final cost of infrastructure investment is reduced (compared with what it would be if construction was delivered incrementally as and when smaller developments come forward). - The design is optimised, to benefit of the local community.